-If they want to export goods outside the EU, different regulations apply depending on the country of origin and destination.
-Cargoboard will gladly take care of export declarations for export customs clearance and import declarations for import customs clearance.
+If you want to export goods outside the EU, different regulations apply depending on the country of origin and destination.
+Cargoboard will gladly take care of the export declaration for export customs clearance and the import declaration for import customs clearance.

-Exception Great Britain: An export declaration is always required for all shipments in and out of the UK.
+Exception Great Britain: An export declaration is required for all shipments to and from the UK.

-In order for us to provide you with the best possible support in customs clearance, you will need some documents:
+In order for us to provide you with the best possible support for customs clearance, you will need a few documents:

 - Country of origin of the goods

-- Packing list (net/gross weight and number of packages)
+- Packing list (net/gross weight and package count)

 - EORI number